pshenoy30/Bandsite/README.md

 ## Key Features
 - The site is responsive for mobile, tablet and desktop
+- The site data is filled using an API
 - Upon hovering over the images in the photo gallery, the images in the photogallery are grayscaled
 - Upon clicking the email id in the footer, the user will be able to email the band
 - Comments section allows the user to add a new comment